Federal criminal investigation into Hunter Biden focuses on his business dealings in China - KRDO

 In an interview with CNN’s Jake Tapper last week, President-elect Biden pledged to maintain an independent Justice Department free of political influence.

 “I’m not going to be telling them what they have to do and don’t have to do.
-I’m not going to be saying, go prosecute A, B, or C,” said Biden.
+I’m not going to be saying, go prosecute A, B or C,” Biden said.

 “That’s not the role — it’s not my Justice Department.
 It’s the people’s Justice Department.